Levrault/llangis.xyz/src/pages/post/Developer-diary-devlop-3-meeting-diving-and-refactoring/index.md

 When entering the area, the following code will keep a trace of the

-- Cliff anchor, where the character need to stay in the ledge hang state.
+- Cliff anchor, where the character need to stay on the ledge hang state.

-- Destination anchor, where he is gonna land.
+- Destination anchor, where he is going to land.

-and the Climbable area, will set some inner state variables to active the ledge climbing mode.
+And the Climbable area, will set some inner state variables to active the ledge climbing mode.

 ```c
 extends StaticBody2D